 With freelancers, you’re paying for their time and/or for the completion of a project.
 Ultimately, no matter what model you choose, it’s the work product you are paying for.
 They are not obliged to attend to your every whim whenever you fancy it.

-You cannot ask a freelancer to attend hours of meetings and then produce the same level of product agreed on at the start of the project.
+You cannot ask an experienced freelancer to attend hours of meetings and then produce the same level of product agreed on at the start of the project.
 Nor can you spring work on them like a ninja laying in wait.

-PRO TIP: If you look disorganised and prone to random demands and requests, freelancers run a mile.
+PRO TIP: Be organised and have a plan.
+If you look disorganised and prone to random demands and requests, freelancers run a mile.
 Or we incorporate PITA fees (pain in the ass fees) into our quotes so we can deal with your diva ways.
 Be reasonable in your requests and enjoy better work product and (probably) lower costs.

 You’re too demanding

-When looking to engage a freelancer for your business or startup, your best approach is to deal with the person as an equal.
+When looking to engage an experienced freelancer for your business or startup, your best approach is to deal with the person as an equal.

 You can’t expect to send 6 or 7 emails demanding information, case studies, proof and DNA samples.
 Especially when it’s clearly outlined on our websites and in our quotes and proposals.